adipedia/blog/_posts/2018-05-28-aditya-anand-about-me-contact.md

 ---
 layout: post
 title: "Introduction"
-description: "My name is Aditya Anand and this blog is an attempt to document my experiences, lessons and beliefs."
+description: "My name is Aditya Anand and this blog is a diary of my observations and beliefs"
 seotitle: "Introduction - Aditya Anand"
 ---